We support schools to maximise their ICT potential

 We are proud to have been awarded Naace Fellowship for “providing evidence of having made an active contribution to the technology Community beyond that required by their job role in education”.

 Read our testimonials below.

 Lynne Laniosh is a former teacher and academic coach who has also worked as a training provider for a national charity.
-She will be your point of contact when the rest of the team are busy out in schools.

 “A superb driver”